HTTP-RPC/Kilo/template-reference.md

 The reserved "~" and "." variable names represent key and value references, respectively, and are discussed in more detail below.

 ### Modifiers
 Modifiers are used to transform a variable's representation before it is written to the output stream.
-They are specified as shown below and are invoked in declaration order, from left to right.
+They are specified as shown below, and are invoked in declaration order (from left to right).
 An optional argument value may be included to provide additional information to the modifier:

 ```
 {{variable:modifier1:modifier2:modifier3=argument:...}}